janettwalker/Train_Scheduler/README.md

 - moment.js
 - firebase
 - jQuery
-- mongodb
+- Bootstrap

 ## Getting Started
-Direct
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Clone a copy of the repo and add a project in firebase.
+Add your firebase code.
+Watch your data post and update.

 ### Prerequisities

 What to install and how for local development and testing purposes

 ```
-- node.js: visit node.js and download...
+- firebase: [View Project](https://console.firebase.google.com) create an account and insert your API information
 - mongodb: npm install -g mongodb
 - mysqldb: brew install mysql
 - jasmine: npm i -g jasmine